 Sometimes we tend to get too generous with scrubbing out our hair.
 Washing the hair too frequently strips it of its natural oils, leaving it dry and vulnerable to breakage.
 If you are washing your hair daily or even every other day, that is too frequent.
 Switch to washing it at most twice a week.
 If you notice your hair breaking easily after washing (especially if you have kinky hair) try washing it once every two weeks.

-9. Drying your hair.
+9. Air Dry your hair.

 1. Protein treatments.